Skip to main content

 Achievements

-You can use achievements to check if your customers have performed a defined action the target number of times within the achievement period.
+• To check if your customers have performed a defined action a target number of times within the achievement period.
 For example, a customer completes an achievement when they place three orders in seven days.

-You can also use achievements to check if customers have spent a target amount of time or money within the achievement period.
+• To check if customers have spent a target amount of time or money within the achievement period.
 For example, a customer completes an achievement when they have spent $500 in your online store over a period of two months.

 Use campaigns to then reward your customers for completing an achievement.
 This can help boost customer engagement, improve loyalty to your brand, and increase sales.